 It is required that the home is visited each month by a representative of the registered provider to consult with patients, their representatives and staff and to examine all areas of the running of the home.
 These reports were made available for review by patients, their representatives, the Trust and RQIA.
 The reports of these visits showed that where action plans for improvement were put in place, these were followed up to ensure that the actions were correctly addressed.

-The manager confirmed that systems were in place to ensure that complaints were managed appropriately.
-Patients and their relatives said that they knew who to approach if they had a complaint.
+Review of the complaints book evidenced that systems were in place to ensure that complaints were managed appropriately.
+Patients' relatives said that they knew who to approach if they had a complaint.